akhealth/EIS-Modernization/technical-prototyping.md

 Through our initial prototypes efforts, we worked through a variety of initial challenges.
 Having done so, we are now positioned to more easily and quickly prove out technical questions.
 We can now take advantage of...

-- **Security plans** - Agreement with state security teams about the applicable security requirements (should connect to documentation of that agreement)
+- **Security plans** - Agreement with state security teams about the applicable security requirements
 - **Tailored IT standards** - (Is this similar to the security plans above; should connect to documentation)
 - **[Agile and HCD practice](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/how-we-work.md)** - DHSS has embraced agile and human-centered design practices, works in product increments and sprints, and continuously seeks improvement.
 - **Test data** - Test data has been aligned across MCI, EIS, ARIES for UAT and dev environments.
-A process for adding new test data has been established (links to documentation)
+A process for adding new test data has been established
-- **VSTS** - DHSS uses VSTS for version control, teams, git, security scans, etc. More information can be found [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/tree/master/vsts).
+- **Azure DevOps** - DHSS uses Azure DevOps for version control, teams, git, security scans, etc. More information can be found [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/tree/master/vsts).
-- **GitHub** - While we work in VSTS, we sync our code with GitHub as part of our deployment cycle to ensure our open source software is visible and accessible.
+- **GitHub** - While we work in Azure DevOps, we intend to sync our code with GitHub as part of our deployment cycle to ensure our open source software is visible and accessible.
-- **Service Proxy** - BizTalk ESB can be used to manage access to MCI, AREIS, EIS (Link to swagger docs)
+- **Service Proxy** - BizTalk ESB can be used to manage access to MCI, ARIES, EIS
 - **Cloud/PaaS/Azure** - DHSS has adopted Azure and will be using this PaaS moving forward.
 More information on access can be found [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/blob/master/Azure.md).
 - **CI/CD pipeline** - Continuous Integration / Continuous Deployment mechanism are now in place and documented [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/blob/master/vsts/GitBranchingStrategy.md).